 One concept that trips up a lot of my clients, is the idea of exclusivity.
 The default, even if not specified, is that the usage you’re paying for is non-exclusive.
 Non-exclusive means that someone else can ALSO use the art on a similar product, say, another book cover.
 So if it’s important that your image isn’t used by anyone else, make sure you communicate that, but also expect to pay a premium.
-Essentially, the creator is giving up their ability to re-license the art and the resulting revenue stream if they’ve licensed you exclusive rights.
+Essentially, the creator is giving up their ability to re-license the art.
+Re-selling use of art is a valuable revenue stream for image creators— one that they give up if they’ve licensed you exclusive rights.

-The industry guidebook, “Graphic Artists Guild Handbook: Pricing & Ethical Guidelines”, specifies that for exclusive use, similar to ALL-Rights, will cost anywhere from 200% to 500% of the base price.
+The industry guidebook, “Graphic Artists Guild Handbook: Pricing & Ethical Guidelines”, specifies that exclusive use, similar to ALL-Rights, costs anywhere from 200% to 500% of the base price.

 - a specific product: the artist could re-sell the image to others for anything OTHER than book covers… websites, newspapers, presentations, etc…

-- use across the industry: the artist cannot re-sell the image to other book publishers (this can be narrowed even further, based on trade book, education, etc…).
-In this example, it could be re-licensed to use tech companies or museums.
+- use across the industry: the artist cannot re-sell the image to other book publishers (this can be narrowed even further to specify trade book, educational publication, etc…).
+In this example, it could be re-licensed for use by tech companies or museums.